jcw5937/340W/README.md

 Our scientific report can be accessed from [here](https://pennstateoffice365-my.sharepoint.com/:w:/g/personal/nks5711_psu_edu/EQndwEHjHdFLqXc1PUi3t58Bcr3vgPz8i0HVIsFOy1Vt6A?rtime=GgBlXGoz3kg).

-## Notice
+## Notice: Credits

-The following is from the repository built on the original paper which can be accessed from [here]( https://www.nature.com/articles/s41598-024-78648-0).

-Some additional code documents were added which were needed to adapt the pipeline to fit a cluster environment.
-These have been added to the steps section.

 Credits to the paper for base code and overview:

 Liao, L., Aagaard, E.M.
 An open codebase for enhancing transparency in deep learning-based breast cancer diagnosis utilizing CBIS-DDSM data.
 Sci Rep 14, 27318 (2024). https://doi.org/10.1038/s41598-024-78648-0

+Additional code documents were added which were needed to adapt the pipeline to fit a cluster environment.
+These have been added to the steps section.

 ## Innovation: